Sadrita404/My-Selfie/README.md

 ---
+Ai Use - I have use ai to generate the thumbnail of the youtube video only .

+--

 ### For contributing to this project, first for the repo and add additional changes to make the website more good can you make a pull request I Will surely check that and merge it.